-Back of shoulder pain is common with lots of possible causes, and different symptoms will indicate different problems.
+Back of shoulder pain is common problem with lots of possible causes, and different symptoms will indicate different problems.

 There might be pain behind the shoulder blade which may indicate a scapula problem or there may be tingling in the back of the shoulder which could indicate nerve involvement.